Consequences for late or non-filing of tax returns

 - Payment of the composition amount by the due date

-If you do not wish to attend Court, you must do all of the following actions at least 1 week before the Court date:
+The notice will specify a court date.
+To avoid attending court, you must complete all of the following actions at least one week before the specified date:

 - File the outstanding tax return and/or documents